shapeshiftONE/onerepo/archives/blog/library/january-2020-what-is-brave-browser.md

 ![](https://assets.website-files.com/5e9a09610b7dce71f87f7f17/5e9a22f45b73a11aa2f26ac6_5e9954ed91657b97fe3a645f_1_3QvwNt0uMC9IF9Mqu8jceg.png)

-[<br/>**Brave browser**](https://brave.com/) is at the leading edge of privacy and innovation in both cryptocurrency and blockchain tech with regard to the privacy rights of the individual.
+[**Brave browser**](https://brave.com/) is at the leading edge of privacy and innovation in both cryptocurrency and blockchain tech with regard to the privacy rights of the individual.
 Unlike many other of the thousands of altcoin projects that struggle to gain legitimate traction in terms of adoption and practical use, Brave is actually making waves.

 Consider for a moment that during [September 2019](https://imgur.com/fnk5iGp), Brave browser downloads for the Android operating system topped [Mozilla Firefox](https://en.wikipedia.org/wiki/Firefox) and the top AdBlocker in Japan.
 That’s an excellent sign for Brave and the community that supports the browser.
 Not only because it ranked in the top 10 in Android downloads for that month, but also because one of the founders of Brave is also responsible for the founding of Firefox.